Firearms and Ammunition

 The two most common complaints of professional Alaska guides are hunters who are not in good physical condition and hunters who cannot accurately shoot their rifles.
 Because these hunters do not practice enough they cannot shoot accurately enough.
 They miss their best chance at taking their dream animal or worse yet, they wound and lose an animal.
 Most experienced guides prefer that a hunter come to camp with a .270 or .30-06 rifle they can shoot well rather than a shiny new magnum that has been fired just enough to get sighted-in.
 If you are going to hunt brown bear on the Alaska Peninsula or Kodiak Island, a .30-06 loaded with 200- or 220-grain Nosler® or similar premium bullet will do the job with good shot placement.
 Only consider using a .300, .338 or larger magnum if you can shoot it as well as you can the .30-06.

 It is very popular now to purchase large magnum rifles equipped with a muzzle brake.
 Most muzzle brakes are very effective at reducing recoil.
 A .375 magnum with a muzzle brake recoils much like a .30-06.
 Before convincing yourself that you should use a muzzle-braked rifle, consider its disadvantages.
 A muzzle-brake increases the muzzle blast and noise to levels that quickly damage the ear.
 Even when just sighting in or practicing, everyone near you at the range will find the blast and noise bothersome.
 Anyone near the muzzle brake when the rifle is fired may suffer hearing loss or physical damage to the ear.
-You cannot wear ear protection when you are hunting and neither can your hunting partners or guide.
 An increasing number of guides will not allow a hunter to use a muzzle brake because of the danger of hearing loss.

 Rifle Weight Reduces Recoil